Rules & Regulations

 - Long Island Aviators requires that all pilots maintain flight status.
 Each pilot must meet the following requirements:

-- Must have logged (4) four hours flight time within the past ninety (90) days or had a check ride with a certified and approved LIA instructor, or an FAA examiner.
+- Must meet minimum FAA Recent Flight Experience requirements within the past ninety (90) days, flight time as PIC of an LIA aircraft within the last 120 days or had a check out with a certified and approved LIA flight instructor.

 - Must meet the insurance and company required qualification criteria for the aircraft to be flown.